ZachIsAGardner/dial/README.md

 Install this extension and all you'll need to know is that only the white text should be translated.

 ## How to install this extension:
+1) Install dial through the VS Code Marketplace

+OR

 1) **Download Zip** through the green Code button at the top of this GitHub page.
 2) Extract the downloaded zip and open the extracted folder in VS Code.
 3) Right Click **dial-0.0.2.vsix** and press **Install Extension VSIX**